 We know that teens are busy!
 Teens may choose to work on homework during designated times to help you to keep up with school work while getting the most out of the weekend.

-Join us on Monday, January 15 for a service project to honor the legacy of Dr. Martin Luther King Jr. through the United Way of King County.
-Camp Fire Central Puget Sound will provide those who are interested with a record of these 3-4 community service hours.
-More information about the 2018 service project to come soon!
+Join us on Monday, January 16 for a service project to honor the legacy of Dr. Martin Luther King Jr. In 2023, we volunteered through the United Way of King County.
+Our volunteer project will focused on environmental stewardship with a Seattle area organization.

 Lodging & Meals

 Everyone will stay in heated cabins in the main camp area.
-Meals and snacks are provided throughout the weekend (lunch Saturday through breakfast Monday, plus a sack lunch for service project participants).
+Meals and snacks are provided throughout the weekend (lunch Saturday through breakfast/lunch Monday).
 Please note on the registration form if you have any special dietary needs.

 The retreat will be held at Camp Sealth, located on Vashon Island.
 Driving directions are available on our website.
-No transportation or ferry pick-ups are provided on Saturday.
+Van transportation is available to Camp Sealth on Saturday through registration.
 Carpooling is highly encouraged, and we’ll provide contact information before the event to connect with other participants.
 Teens may drive themselves with parent permission.
-Return transportation is provided only for those attending the Monday service project; participants will take a bus to the project site, and may be picked up there.
+We’ll provide the exact time and location for pick-up one week before the event.
+Return transportation is provided on Monday!
+Participants will take a bus to the project site, and may be picked up from there.
 We’ll provide the exact time and location for pick-up one week before the event.

 The retreat is fully staffed by experienced Camp Sealth year-round and summer staff, many of whom have worked with teen leaders in our year-round and summer programs.
 Teens will be chaperoned throughout the weekend, and rules and standards of behavior are the same as during summer camp.